ART: Step-by-Step Guide

 Embryos that meet developmental criteria for appearance and rate of growth can be frozen at any of several stages of development.
 There are 2 ways to freeze embryos.
 One is called slow cooling.
 With this method embryos are placed into special freezing solutions, and using a computer, the temperature of the embryos is slowly decreased.
 Frozen embryos are then stored in liquid nitrogen (at -196°C or approximately -400°F), or sometimes, in liquid nitrogen vapor.

-Another technique for freezing embryos is called vitrification.
+A more recent and more common technique for freezing embryos is called vitrification.
 In this ultra-rapid freezing method, embryos are placed into special solutions and then placed immediately into liquid nitrogen.
-Embryos are stored as for slow cooling.
 The method used to freeze embryos dictates how the embryos must be warmed or thawed.
 Not all embryos survive the freezing/thawing procedure and sometimes an embryo cannot be found after freezing.

 Embryos can be transferred into patients whose cycle has been synchronized with that of the stage of the frozen embryo.
 Alternatively, embryos can be transferred during a “natural” cycle.
 Embryos can be stored indefinitely without a compromise in their quality.